 About Me

-I’ve been on a search to fill a void—seeking approval, status, acceptance, and a sense of belonging.
-My career as a creative entrepreneur didn’t satisfy my soul’s needs—not even a little.
-Eventually, I took stock of my life and realized that most of my choices were rooted in fear or a desire to impress, rather than a genuine longing for happiness or evolution.
+I’ve been searching to fill a void—seeking approval, status, acceptance, and a sense of belonging.
+My career as a creative director and entrepreneur didn’t satisfy my soul’s needs—not even a little.
+Eventually, I took stock of my life and realized that most of my choices were rooted in fear or a desire to impress, rather than a true longing for happiness or fulfilment.

 At the core of my suffering was a deep belief that I wasn’t enough.
-I thought I needed to be fixed—by a therapist, a plastic surgeon, a healer, teacher, shaman, guru, or plant medicine.
-Over more than a decade, I immersed myself in various modalities: therapy, healing diets, trauma courses, ceremonies, yoga, fasting, meditation, the study of the Tantras, and most recently, Qigong.
+I thought I needed to be fixed by a therapist, plastic surgeon, healer, teacher, shaman, guru, or through many plant medicine ceremonies.
+For over a decade, I immersed myself in various modalities: therapy, healing diets, trauma courses, ceremonies, yoga, fasting, meditation, and the study of the ancient Tantras.

-I cycled through countless programs, often meditating for hours a day, filling every minute with mantras and teachings.
-At the time, I believed the length of my practice and my discipline were signs of spiritual health.
+I cycled through countless programs, often meditating for hours a day, filling every minute with mantras and teachings, believing that was the “work”.
+At the time, I saw the length of my practice and the discipline I maintained as signs of spiritual health.
 I also placed my self-worth in the courses, certificates, and titles I thought would make me legitimate.

 With time, I’ve come to see that it’s the in-between moments—the quiet, unstructured ones—that truly reflect where I am.
-It’s the way I listen to and care for myself.
-Will I remember my highest self?
-And in the moments I forget, can I soften into my humanness—acknowledging that I am a fragment of God, submerged in matter, here to remember I am part of all?
+It’s in how I listen to and care for myself.

 With love,